bharat029/Udacity-Deep-Reinforcement-Learning-Project-2-Continuous-Control/Report.md

 ================================================================================
 ```

-This model was able to solve the environment in 339 episodes, as you can see in the training progress chart below:
+Using the 20 agents version of the environment this model was able to solve the environment in about 15 episodes, as you can see in the training progress chart below:

 ![Training Progress](training-progress.png)